-Defaulting rules are type introduction rules for computing the annotated type for an unannotated type; these rules are explained in Section 32.5.4.
+Defaulting rules are type introduction rules for computing the annotated type for an unannotated type; these rules are explained in Section 34.5.4.
 The meta-annotation @QualifierForLiterals can be written on an annotation declaration to specify that that annotation should be applied to the type of literals listed in the meta-annotation.

-32.8.1 Procedurally specifying type introduction rules
+34.8.1 Procedurally specifying type introduction rules

 If the meta-annotations are not sufficiently expressive, then you can write your own type introduction rules.
-To do so, create a subclass of AnnotatedTypeFactory and override its two addComputedTypeAnnotations methods.
+There are three ways to do so.
+Each makes changes to an AnnotatedTypeMirror, which is the Checker Framework's representation of an annotated type.